First Timer's Guide to Courir de Mardi Gras

 Just like gumbo in Louisiana can differ region to region, Mardi Gras does too!
-The flamboyant parties in the French Quarter, the regal balls in Lake Charles, the family-friendly parades in Shreveport and then there is the Courir de Mardi Gras in central Louisiana’s Cajun Country.
+The flamboyant parties in the French Quarter, the regal balls in Lake Charles, the family-friendly parades in Shreveport and then there is the Courir de Mardi Gras in central Louisiana.

 This one-of-a-kind Mardi Gras celebration is older than the state itself.
-Even among born-and-bred Louisianians, not many have joined this centuries-old party, but I finally got to experience a courir for myself last year in St. Landry Parish.
+Even among born-and-bred Louisianians, not many have joined this centuries-old party in St. Landry Parish.

-The Fat Tuesday event started at 7 a.m. to check in with organizers and get the dated patches that are collectors’ items and badges of honor for longtime participants.
-The courir was more than 15 miles that day, among fellow runners, trailers and horseback riders.
-But with the beautiful central Louisiana countryside and dancing and laughing with new friends, it didn’t seem like such a trek, and a ride in one of the trailers offered a break.
-At designated stops, the capitaine released a chicken (the chasing was optional) and roadside spectators throughout the route cheered us on.
-About halfway supporters handed out fresh, hot boudin—this was my favorite part—and I likely ate a pound of the delicious, rice-stuffed sausage.
-I felt a little like a celebrity during the finale walk through the crowds in town (we followed Eunice’s conventional parade), and it all culminated in a well-earned bowl of gumbo.
-My sincere regards to the chickens.
+The Fat Tuesday event starts with check-in to get the dated patches that are collectors’ items and badges of honor for longtime participants.
+The courir is more than 15 miles, among fellow runners, trailers and horseback riders.
+But with the beautiful central Louisiana countryside and dancing and laughing with new friends, it doesn’t seem like such a trek, and a ride in one of the trailers offers a break.
+At designated stops, the capitaine releases a chicken (chasing is optional) and roadside spectators throughout the route cheer the participants on.
+Supporters hand out fresh, hot boudin - a delicious, rice-stuffed sausage.
+After a finale walk through the crowds in town, it all culminates in a well-earned bowl of gumbo.

-I loved crossing off this bucket-list experience because I felt so rooted in the deep history and unique culture of my state.
 Whether you participate or just watch, and it’s a must for anyone seeking authentic #OnlyLouisiana!
-Visit St. Landry Parish for more information on their run and Louisiana’s Mardi Gras page for more events throughout the state.
+Visit St. Landry Parish for more information.

 4 Easy Steps to Make Your Own Courir De Mardi Gras Costume

 Joining in?
 Here’s how to make your own courir costume!
-There are a myriad of designs and styles, below is how mine was made—and it got some compliments!
+There are a myriad of designs and styles, below is just one example.

 Start with a pair of scrubs or another combination of pants and a top.
-I used short-sleeved scrubs and layered some long sleeves under for warmth on the day-of.
+If you use short-sleeved scrubs, a good tip is to layer some long sleeves underneath for warmth on the day-of.
 Louisiana weather is temperamental, so Mardi Gras day could be freezing or balmy!

 - Prepare your scraps of fabric.
 Use a variety of colors and patterns or just one, it’s your choice but the crazier the better and have fun with it!
 Cut fabric 8-12 inches wide.
 Its length will depend on what part of the costume it will be put on (around the legs, chest, sleeve, etc.).
 Cut 1-inch-wide strips into the fabric, leaving an uncut border along one edge, to create the fringe effect.
 Using pinking shears can reduce fraying.